EduardoJordao/waterwatch/README.md

 - Use provided MySQL scripts to generate a usable server, in number order.

 - Change config.properties to resemble you server location, user and password.

+- The MySQL connector provided must be in the project's CLASSPATH.